Chenzhou Hunan, China Travel Guide

 Travelers visiting Chenzhou, as with some part of mainland China, obtain specific visa and entry documentation.
 Plan ahead to secure the necessary paperwork.

 Visa application fees vary by nationality and processing urgency, typically ranging from $30-$140 USD.
-Upon arrival, provide your passport and visa to immigration officers.
+Upon arrival, present your passport and visa to immigration officers.
 Complete an landing card, and immigration control may collect fingerprints.
 The process is generally straightforward; prepare for questions about your travel plans.
 Remain polite and cooperative.

 Minimum 6 months beyond stay